Condo owners, homeowners and co-op owners in Florida all have the right to the quiet use and enjoyment of their homes.

 We can all take a lesson from these 2 teenage boys.
 We need to be considerate of our neighbors but also tolerant of each other.
 If you can’t then you should not live in a condominium or planned community.
 Get a cabin out in the woods were you won’t bother anybody and nobody will bother you.

-If you have been considerate and tolerant of your neighbors and despite this they continue to interfere with your right to quiet use and enjoyment and your association has failed to get them to correct the problem then you need to consult with a Florida Condo Lawyer that specializes in representing owners.
-There are many attorneys in Florida that specialize in condo law but most of them represent Associations and will only take your case if there is no conflict of interest with the Associations they represent.
-Wouldn’t you rather hire an experienced Trial Attorney that specializes in represnting owners?
+If you have been considerate and tolerant of your neighbors and despite this they continue to interfere with your right to quiet use and enjoyment and your association has failed to get them to correct the problem then you need to consult with a Florida Condo Lawyer that aims in representing owners.
+There are many attorneys in Florida that focuses on condo law but most of them represent Associations and will only take your case if there is no conflict of interest with the Associations they represent.
+Wouldn’t you rather hire an experienced Trial Attorney that concentrates in representing owners?

-The Law Offices of Herb M. Milgrim, P.A, is a Florida Law Firm that specializes in representing Homeowners, Condo Owners and Co-op Owners that have disputes or are contemplating Litigation or a Lawsuit against their Association.
+The Law Offices of Herb M. Milgrim, P.A. is a Florida Law Firm that takes pride in representing Homeowners, Condo Owners and Co-op Owners that have disputes or are contemplating Litigation or a Lawsuit against their Association.
 We provide prospective clients with a Free Case Evaluation.
 Once we have been retained we review all of the relevant documents and governing Florida Laws and advise our clients on the best course of action.

 Remember that the Associations keep expensive Law Firms on retainer using your money.
 Before you try and fight the Association you should contact us to get a free case evaluation.
 Call us now at 954-966-3909.